jxtngx/jxtngx/README.md

 Hi!
 I'm Justin and I'm "focused on developing tools, systems, and processes to enable the application of artificial intelligence in real-world contexts" [(SEI-CMU)](https://www.sei.cmu.edu/our-work/artificial-intelligence-engineering/).

-My primary focus with regard to community contributions is on developing and improving [lightning-pod](https://github.com/JustinGoheen/lightning-pod) as a resource for individuals who are new to machine learning, or who are new [Lightning](https://lightning.ai) users. `lightning-pod` also places emphasis on Python best practices and software engineering skills for researchers in order to close any skill gaps left by theory based courses.
+My primary focus with regard to community contributions is on developing and improving [lightning-pod](https://github.com/JustinGoheen/lightning-pod) as a resource for individuals who are new to machine learning, or who are new [Lightning](https://lightning.ai) users.
+Lightning Pod also places emphasis on Python best practices and software engineering skills for researchers in order to close any skill gaps left by theory based courses.

 My professional focus is on developing solutions for financial trading applications with [IBKR APIs](https://www.interactivebrokers.com/en/trading/ib-api.php) as [Lightning Apps](https://lightning.ai/docs/stable/).